Hello future, or current adopters! We are so excited that you're here :).

 We meet all adopters in front of the Petco at 6655 NE Glisan St. Portland, OR 97213.

 We ask that adopters meet us at our car as trying to carry animals + supplies all over the parking lot to different folks takes a substantial amount of time.
 Generally, we'll be right in front of the Petco unless there is no parking available, in which case we try to park in the parking spaces to the right of the Petco facing Glisan, we will communicate where we are regardless of location.
-Look for a White 2021 Subaru Crosstrek with a dog + hiker sticker on the back
+Look for a White 2021 Subaru Crosstrek with a TLDR and dog + hiker sticker on the back.

 Shipping: